Content: Blog articles & video content

 If you’re a marketer for a retail brand, you might be skeptical about how blog content can actually help your business grow.
 Your job is to educate people about the products – and if you do a good job, people will want what you’re selling.

 News flash: The marketplace has evolved, and people want an all-inclusive experience when they browse and shop online.
 Already, 56 percent of shoppers report using desktop computers and 24 percent using smartphones to research products.
 To make sure these consumers discover your brand – not your competitor’s – you need a web marketing strategy that’s optimized for search, but more importantly caters to your audience, no matter where they are in the buying process.
+Even though you’ve just started your own online store, a marketing strategy is essential.

 A good strategy appeals to people no matter where they are in the sales funnel: